-Such sexual harassment was prevalent under Regan’s leadership at SEIU.
-Regan and his former chief of staff, Marcus Hatcher, were known to party at union events, often drunkenly propositioning subordinates.
+Sturge and others have alleged that such sexual harassment was prevalent under Regan’s leadership at SEIU.
+Regan and his former top lieutant, Marcus Hatcher, were known to party at union events, often drunkenly propositioning subordinates.

-Veronica Lowery, a contract specialist at UHW, said she once was at a conference when she overheard Regan and others talk about the physical appearance of a rank-and-file member walking by them.
+Veronica Lowery, a staffer at UHW, initially said in an affadivit that she once was at a conference when she overheard Regan and others talk about the physical appearance of a rank-and-file member walking by them.

 “‘The only way she is getting a job [with SEIU-UHW] is if she sucks my dick,'” Lowery recalls Regan said in an affidavit obtained by Payday Report.

-At a training in October of 2017, Regan is reported to have shown up drunk to a meeting and asked women if he could smell their panties.
+At a training in October of 2017, Regan is alleged to have shown up drunk to a meeting and asked women if he could smell their panties.

 “I was at a gathering of some of the other women contract specialists, and Mr. Regan went around asking the women if he could sniff their panties,” said contract specialist Carla Grossman in an affidavit obtained by Payday Report.
 “At one point, another woman’s cell phone rang, and it was that woman’s husband.
 Mr. Regan took the phone from her and said, ‘I’II smell your panties, too,’ or words to that effect into the cell phone.”